List of U.S. states and territories by historical population: Minor Outlying Islands population, 1910 to 2000, census data

-U.S. federally affiliated overseas population, 1900–2020, census data
+U.S. federally affiliated overseas population, 1900 to 2020, census data

 Since 1900, the U.S. Census Bureau has worked to count Americans living overseas, including those soldiers and sailors overseas, merchants on vessels at sea, and diplomats.
 (Counts were also provided in the 1830 and 1840 Censuses.)
 Attempts to count private citizens have been made, too, but with only minimal success.
 In 1970 and since 1990, the "U.S. Federally Affiliated Overseas Population" — essentially citizens serving in military, diplomatic, and other federal agency postings overseas — have been counted based upon federal records.
 For the purpose of apportionment, they are assigned to their on-record home state.
 Figures prior to 2000 are from Americans Overseas in U.S. Censuses.
 Data for 2000 and 2010 is from a 2012 Census assessment report, and 2020 data is from that year's Census.